HackYourFuture-CPH/js-projects/projects/currency-converter/currency-converter.md

 ```

 The above would be how a brand new currency rate could look like (the first task).
-Then, after an update (th bonus task) it could look something like this:
+Then, after an update (the bonus task) it could look something like this:

 ```js
 {